Financial-Times/elasticsearch-mvp/README.md

 ### localhost:8080/__health-details

-Provides a detailed health status from ES cluster.
+Provides a detailed health status of the ES cluster.
 It matches the response from [elasticsearch-endpoint/_cluster/health](https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster-health.html)